neuromatch/NeuroAI_Course/projects/docs/project_guidance.md

 * W3D5 Project Submission [Airtable Link] (http://)

 ## Project templates

-Clarify what Project templates are, and provide explanations of how project templates should be used and how they are created.
-Clarify the significance of different colors (GREEN, YELLOW, RED) in indicating difficulty levels.
-Emphasize that templates are particularly  helpful for beginners or those with limited research experience.

-See [Guide to Making Project Templates/Stubs](https://neuromatch.slite.com/app/docs/Dg9q_cuWtzzYgF) for more information.

-**Example:**

-You have been assigned one of seven research projects based on the preferences listed in your application.
-Each project comes with an introductory video, a template, and a data loading jupyter notebook.
-Student groups will define their own research question.
-Project templates are maps of research ideas developed by the *[Climatematch Academy]* team.
-They are composed of GREEN, YELLOW, and RED questions in accordance with their difficulty.

-The templates should be used in several ways:

-- For starters, you can use the project templates just to get familiarized with some of our datasets or one of the provided models.
-They can provide keywords for you to use in a literature search, or python libraries you can reuse to answer your own questions.

-- You should use the project templates extensively if you are new to *[neuroscience]* and/or you don’t have a lot of research experience.
-They have been designed to give you enough structure to get started, and enough options to keep you going if you stick with the template.
-Or you may start with a template, use it the first week and then in the second week diverge from it as your group develops their own new idea or question to test.

-- Templates have a natural flow of questions, but don’t hesitate to skip or completely change some of these.
-They are meant to be used very flexibly!

 Project templates are research ideas developed by the NMA team that can be used in conjunction with the datasets we provided.
 Project templates can be used in a variety of ways.